Yearnotes 2025: reflections and revisiting

 3. No Time To Die (Good, but some of the action scenes went on for too long)

-I went to theatre five times but two visits were to see things I’d seen before.
-I saw Declan Bennett twice; once in his one man show, Boy Out of the City and once in Carousel at the Regent’s Park Open Air Theatre in August.
+I went to the theatre five times, but two visits were to see things I’d seen before.
+I saw Declan Bennett twice; once in his one-man show, Boy Out of the City and once in Carousel at the Regent’s Park Open Air Theatre in August.
 Both were excellent.

 Out and about

 Swarm, by Foursquare, doesn’t give me stats anymore about the number of check-ins.
-I’m guessing it’s way down because of the pandemic but I’d be interested in comparisons with previous years if anybody knows of simple tools to query my data let me know.
-On the other hand Google tells me that the total amount of travel in 2021 was equivalent to 19% around the world.
-I find that quite a surprisingly high number (or, perhaps, my sense of the distance around the world is skewed).
-Mind you Google says I walked a total of 783 miles this year while Apple thinks that was 1008 miles.
+I’m guessing it’s way down because of the pandemic, but I’d be interested in comparisons with previous years.
+If anybody knows of simple tools to query my data, let me know.
+On the other hand, Google tells me that the total amount of travel in 2021 was equivalent to 19% around the world.
+I find that quite a surprising number (or perhaps my sense of the distance around the world is skewed).
+Mind you, Google says I walked a total of 783 miles this year, while Apple thinks that was 1008 miles.
 The lesson here might be to not trust the trackers.

 The Prom